×

 When we asked people what advice they would give someone preparing to move to Taormina, they said:

 "Before moving to Taormina, expats should know that the official language is Italian, and while English is spoken in many tourist areas, it is beneficial to learn some basic Italian phrases.
 The cost of living can be quite high, especially in comparison to other parts of Sicily, due to its popularity as a tourist destination.
 The local cuisine is heavily influenced by the sea, with seafood being a staple in many dishes.
 The city is also known for its sweets, particularly cannoli and granita.
 The healthcare system in Italy is of a high standard, but it's recommended for expats to have comprehensive health insurance.
 Public transportation is reliable, but many locals and expats prefer to walk or cycle due to the city's small size and scenic routes.
 Taormina has a Mediterranean climate with hot summers and mild winters, so appropriate clothing should be packed.
 The city is rich in history and culture, with many ancient ruins, churches, and museums to explore.
 It's also important to note that Taormina is a popular tourist destination, so it can get crowded during peak travel seasons.
-Lastly, Italians value their siesta time in the afternoon, so many shops and services may be closed during this time," said one expat who made the move to Taormina.
+Lastly, Italians value their siesta time in the afternoon, so many shops and services may be closed during this time," said one expat in Taormina.

 How do I find a place to live in Taormina?